Rapid-f/BizHawk-Lua-Scripts/README.md

 This repository contains Lua scripts for the following games:

 ### The Legend of Zelda: Link's Awakening (DX)
 These scripts should work on all versions of the game (the original, remake, as well as the localizations thereof).
+Make sure to include the resources folder provided in the game's folder!

 - Sub-pixel Editor - A simple graphical user interface for editing & viewing Link's X and Y sub-pixel positions on the fly.
 - Input Viewer - A graphical input viewer for those interested in making video content for demonstration purposes.